Absorption Rate Real Estate

 Choosing an area to farm in real estate can be just as important as the farming material itself.
 Many real estate agents choose to market to their own subdivision and that’s fine, but how do you choose what area to farm when spending a chuck of money?

 We recommend taking a methodical approach to choosing a farm area.
-Absorption Rate, when used in real estate, can prove to be invaluable when choosing where to spend you precious marketing dollars and is a useful metric to use for sellers too.
+Absorption Rate, when used in real estate, can prove to be invaluable when choosing where to spend you precious digital marketing dollars and is a useful metric to use for sellers too.

 Lets start with a basic definition.

 Absorption Rate – Real Estate